NC State Extension Publications

 Skip to Summary

-Notably, 2024 was the second year with reduced sod sales following four consecutive years of growth in the sod industry, based on our annual surveys.
-Following a year of nominal price increases for sod, the warm-season turfgrasses species (bermudagrass, zoysiagrass, centipedegrass, and St. Augustinegrass) had significant price increases from 5% to 12%.
-The cool-season species tall fescue had no change in on-farm price in 2025; whereas Kentucky bluegrass had a 35% reduction in on-farm price.
-The total acreage of sod appears steady with a small amount of growth indicated.
-Survey respondents projected shortages for all grass species in 2025.
+Notably, 2025 marked a rebound for sod sales following two years of decreased sales in the sod industry, based on our annual surveys.
+Following a year of significant price increases for sod, average prices for most species in 2006 were similar to or slightly less than the previous year.
+A greater range in prices was noted in 2026 compared to 2025.
+The total acreage of sod appears steady, with a small amount of growth indicated.
+Survey respondents projected shortages for all grass species in 2026.

 Author